Priyasha2004/Banking-system/README.md

 Contains login details for users.
 3. transaction
 Contains transaction details of users.
+# Requirements
+• Python 3.x
+• MySQL (for the database)
+• MySQL Connector for Python
 # Features And Functions
 1. Add User
 This feature allows the admin or the system to add new users with the following fields:
 • Name
 • Account number
 • Date of birth
 • City
 • Password
 • Initial Balance
 • Contact Number
 • Email ID
 • Address